If you have sun damage and wrinkles, you don’t have to live with it.

 Exfoliating can be one way to bring back the brightness and luster to your skin.
 Chemical exfoliation is one way to do that.
 Traditional exfoliation, while not as effective, is another.
 Getting chemical exfoliation ensures that dead skin cells are dissolved instead of unevenly scrubbed off.

-SUNSCREEN – Using sunscreen will also help to keep the work you have done on your skin intact and prevent more damage from occurring.
+SUNSCREEN – Using sunscreen will also help to prevent damage.
 The FDA recommends using sunscreen that is broad spectrum.
 Broad spectrum sunscreen will protect your skin against UVA and UVB rays and have SPF of 15 or more.

 Applying sunscreen to your skin thirty minutes before you go out into the sun will help protect your skin.
 For best results and to prevent damage, apply every two hours to maximize the protective power of sunscreen for your skin.